openappsec/openappsec/contrib/CONTRIBUTING.md

 5. Push your changes back to your forked repository.
 6. Open a pull request (PR) against the main branch of the original repository.

-Please note that during the PR review we mgiht adjust the location of the contributions.
+Please note that during the PR review we might adjust the location of the contributions.

 ## Proposing an enhancement